Life Sciences and Medical Technology

 - Membership and active involvement with Athena, Women in STEM

-- Membership and active involvement with Women in Bio, including co-vice chair of its Founder Forum
+- Membership and active involvement with Women in Bio

 - Membership and active involvement in the AZ Medical Association liability reform committee, EMTLA committee and tort reform committees, CO Civil Justice League (CCJL), Defense Research Institute, CO Defense Lawyers Association, PLAC, AZ Association of Defense Counsel, American Academy of Healthcare Attorneys, International Association of Defense Counsel, and CO Bioscience Association - Public Policy Committee

 - Board of Directors, Colorado BioScience Political Action Committee